vegastrike/Assets-Production/.github/pull_request_template.md

-Thank you for submitting a pull request and becoming a contributor to the Vega Strike: Upon the Coldest Sea.
+Thank you for submitting a pull request and becoming a contributor to Vega Strike: Upon the Coldest Sea.

 Please answer the following: